rasnom/phase-0-tracks/web_dev/jquery/notes.md

 Build a proof of concept.

 Not really try to refine the proof of concept, but if there is extra time just spending it playing.

+## Coda
+I think that both looking at a full complex project and through tutorials were both useful, and am not actually sure if the relative order is important.

+It was important to recognize when I was getting tired and bored and it was time to stop or try a different approach.